elnaz-eshtiaghi/parallax-web/README.md

 - Developed by elnaz eshtiaghi

-- Created - 2023
+- Created - 2024

-- Technologies Used - Html , css , sass , boostrap
+- Technologies Used - Html , css , sass , boostrap , javascript

 - Hooks Used : useState